 In addition, it allows the rifle to withstand the bumps and scrapes of hiking through dense woods or rocky mountains.

 The Supernova is built with an enlarged trigger guard for use in the winter months when gloves are required.
 It is 30% larger than most competitors and fits most winter gloves for winter duck or goose hunting.

 In addition, the ComforTech stock and super soft cheek pad reduce perceived recoil by up to 48% and muzzle rise by 15%.

 The Supernova is divided into 2.75, 3 “, or 3.5 ” to accommodate magnum scales.
 However, with Benelli, I always recommend using at least the 3 ” scales to avoid snagging in the loading port.

 Why should I buy the Benelli Supernova?

 The Benelli Supernova is a great shotgun with nearly 50% recoil and a simple design to ensure reliability.
 It comes with 3 chokes (IC, M, Full) for versatility when hunting waterfowl (IC, M) or turkey (Full).

 I love the 2 lugs rotary bolt that provides consistent contact and power for the heavy 3 ” cartridges.

-The Supernova fires a magnum capable of hunting any bird and even a whitetail deer if you use a slug cartridge.
+If you use a slug cartridge, the Supernova fires a magnum capable of hunting any bird and even a whitetail deer.
 It’s built to withstand the weather for hunting in swamps, spring rains, or November snow in the mountains.